ALS Solutions provides you with online access to your sample and analytical information from anywhere.

-Fluid testing for oil-filled transformers assures the oil is performing how it should.
-Insights on oil health, contamination, and the detection of possible faults help drive informed decisions that maximize transformer life and support safety measures.
+Fluid testing for oil-filled transformers helps ensure the reliability and safety of critical electrical assets.
+Insights on oil health and contamination, and the detection of possible faults, help drive informed decisions that maximise transformer life and support safety measures.

 Transformer fluids can be Mineral Oil (Paraffin and Naphtha based), Silicone Oil, and Natural or Synthetic Esters.
 It is common to use some different methods for testing because of the elemental differences.